kneath/kneath.github.com/ask/index.md

 # Ask me something

-So here's the deal: I think comments on the internet have failed for a number of reasons.
-But I think interacting with my audience is awesome.
+Here's the deal: Comments on the internet suck.
+But I think you're all pretty awesome pople and I want to talk with you about what I post here.
 So I've decided to go back to a "letters to the editor" type of model.

 Send me a message.
 If it's not dumb and a response is reasonable, I'll respond back.
 And if I think it's something my audience might be intersted in, I'll post it to the site for all to see.